Living By the Spirit

 And the blessings of living by the Spirit in Jesus are also very specific and practical.
 Paul indicates that “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22).
 And they each are eternally good.

-In this brief statement I have just sought to make it clear that the Christian life can only be lived in cooperative surrender to the indwelling Spirit of Jesus in the daily effort of the individual who is seeking to follow and to serve Jesus in this world.
+In this statement I have sought to make it clear that the Christian life can only be lived in cooperative surrender to the indwelling Spirit of Jesus in the daily effort of the individual who is seeking to glorify God in his or her life and to follow and to serve Jesus in this world.
 The process is not theological and theoretical.
 It is very intimately personal and practical, and it is very basic to one’s daily life.